2023 Burning Man Packing List: Don’t Forget These Items

 - Flashlights and headlamps: It gets very dark at night, so it’s helpful to have a headlamp and flashlight to navigate, especially when you’re in a tent.
 This headlamp and these flashlights.

-Playa Gifts and Final Thoughts
+X. Playa Gifts

 - The first year I brought a bunch of classic candy to the burn and gave it out.